Treaty of Saint Petersburg (1881): Background

 During the Russian conquest of Turkestan, Russia gained control of eastern Kazakhstan up to the current Chinese border.
 During the Dungan Revolt, China lost control of much of its western territory, and power passed to various factions.
 In 1871, Russia occupied the Ili territory.
 There was talk of permanent annexation, but Saint Petersburg declared that it was occupying the territory to protect its citizens.
 Chinese authority in Xinjiang was re-established by 1877.

-Wanyan Chonghou was sent to Russia to negotiate.
+Chonghou was sent to Russia to negotiate.
 In September 1879, he concluded the Treaty of Livadia.
 Russia would retain the Tekes valley at the southwest end of the Ili Valley and passes over the mountains to the Tarim Basin.
 China would pay 5 million rubles, and various trade concessions were made.
 In January 1880 Chonghou returned to Peking and was greeted with indignation.
 He was declared to have betrayed his country and was arrested and then sentenced to death.

 Zeng Jize was appointed as the new ambassador.
 Russia refused to negotiate unless Chonghou was released, and it was backed by the other powers.
 In August 1880 Chonghou was released, and negotiations resumed.